Henry Lyons1,2

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 68.
 Hereinafter cited as The Complete Peerage.

-Jane Rowley was the daughter of Rt.
 Hon.
-Hercules Langford Rowley and Elizabeth Ormsby, Viscountess Langford.1 She married Thomas Taylour, 1st Earl of Bective, son of Sir Thomas Taylor, 2nd Bt. and Sarah Graham, on 4 July 1754.1
+Jane Rowley was born in 1730.2 She was the daughter of Rt.
+Hon.
+Hercules Langford Rowley and Elizabeth Ormsby Upton, Viscountess Langford of Langford Lodge.3 She married Thomas Taylour, 1st Earl of Bective, son of Sir Thomas Taylor, 2nd Bt. and Sarah Graham, on 4 July 1754.1 She died in July 1818 at Ireland.2

 Her married name became Taylour.
-As a result of her marriage, Jane Rowley was styled as Countess of Headfort on 6 September 1760.
-As a result of her marriage, Jane Rowley was styled as Viscountess Headfort on 12 April 1762.
-As a result of her marriage, Jane Rowley was styled as Countess of Bective on 24 October 1766.
+After her marriage, Hon.
+Jane Rowley was styled as Countess of Headfort on 6 September 1760.
+After her marriage, Hon.
+Jane Rowley was styled as Viscountess Headfort on 12 April 1762.
+After her marriage, Hon.
+Jane Rowley was styled as Countess of Bective on 24 October 1766.

-Children of Jane Rowley and Thomas Taylour, 1st Earl of Bective
+Children of Hon.
+Jane Rowley and Thomas Taylour, 1st Earl of Bective

 Citations